Beherith/camera_joystick_springrts/README.md

 1. Get python3

-2. Run "install_and_start_send-joystick.bat", OR open a command window and type: "pip install pygame"  and then "python send-joystick.py"
+2. Run "install_and_start_send-joystick.bat" (by double clicking it), OR open a command window and type: "pip install pygame"  and then "python send-joystick.py"

 3. This program opens up a TCP server on port 51234, and reports back what kind of joystick it found, e.g.: